frontenddogma/web-development-glossary/manuscript/b.md

 BOM
 : → Byte Order Mark

-@@

 Bookmark
-: A URI, usually accompanied with a title, that is stored for later retrieval through a browser or app.
+: A URI that is stored for later retrieval in any of various storage formats.
+All modern web browsers include bookmark features.
+Bookmarks are normally accessed through a menu in the user's web browser, and folders are commonly used for organization.&nbsp;[†](#w-bookmark)

 Boolean
-: A data type that has one of two values intended to represent the two truth values of logic and Boolean algebra.
+: A data type that has one of two possible values (usually denoted true and false) which is intended to represent the two truth values of logic and Boolean algebra.
+It is named after George Boole, who first defined an algebraic system of logic in the mid 19th century.
+The Boolean data type is primarily associated with conditional statements.&nbsp;[†](#w-boolean)

 Bootstrap
 : A free and open source HTML/CSS framework. 🌍&nbsp;[getbootstrap.com](https://getbootstrap.com/)

 Bounce rate
-: The percentage of visitors who access a site or app and then leave instead of continue to view other pages.
+: A marketing term used in web traffic analysis that represents the percentage of visitors who enter a site and then leave (“bounce”) rather than continue to view other pages within the same site.
+The bounce rate is calculated by counting the number of single page visits and dividing that by the total visits.
+It is then represented as a percentage of total visits.&nbsp;[†](#w-bounce-rate)

 Box model
-: The rectangular boxes that are generated for elements in the document tree and laid out according to the visual formatting model; the boxes consist of content, padding, border, and margin areas.
+: A concept for the rectangular boxes that are generated for elements in the document tree and laid out according to the visual formatting model.
+The boxes consist of content, padding, border, and margin areas.

 Box model hack
 : A popular early 2000’s workaround for Internet Explorer 5/5.5’s incorrect support of the CSS box model.
-Obsoleted by improved browser implementations and an additional CSS property (`box-sizing`). 🌍&nbsp;[tantek.com/CSS/Examples/boxmodelhack.html](https://tantek.com/CSS/Examples/boxmodelhack.html)
+The box model hack was obsoleted by improved browser implementations and an additional CSS property (`box-sizing`). 🌍&nbsp;[tantek.com/CSS/Examples/boxmodelhack.html](https://tantek.com/CSS/Examples/boxmodelhack.html)

 Breadcrumb
-: A location indicator, meaning a graphical element used for navigational aid.
+: A graphical control element frequently used as a navigational aid in user interfaces and on web pages.
+It allows users to keep track and maintain awareness of their locations within programs, documents, or websites.&nbsp;[†](#w-breadcrumb)

 Brotli
-: A general-purpose lossless compression algorithm that uses a combination of the LZ77 algorithm, Huffman coding, and second-order context modeling. 🌍&nbsp;[github.com/google/brotli](https://github.com/google/brotli)
+: A data format specification for data streams compressed with a specific combination of the general-purpose LZ77 lossless compression algorithm, Huffman coding, and second order context modelling.&nbsp;[†](#w-brotli) 🌍&nbsp;[github.com/google/brotli](https://github.com/google/brotli)

-Browse
+Browsing
-: To look over casually.
-One of the two major ways of interacting with the Web, the other one being searching.
+: A kind of orienting strategy to identify something of relevance.
+One of the two major ways of interacting with the Web, the other one being searching.&nbsp;[†](#w-browsing)

 Browser
 : → User agent

+@@

 Browser engine
 : A key software component of every web browser whose main task it is to transform HTML documents and related resources into an interactive visual representation.